-Be admissible under the Immigration and Refugee Protection Act; and,
+- Be asymptomatic and be admissible under the Immigration and Refugee Protection Act.

 Keeping Safety in Mind

-COVID-19 poses a risk to the rural and remote Yukon communities.
-Travellers are being asked to protect the Yukoners that call these places home by being respectful of health guidelines and travel advisories.
-Before travelling to any Yukon community, check the Community Travel guidelines on Yukon.ca.
+- Travellers are being asked to protect the Yukoners that call the rural and remove communities home by being respectful of health guidelines and travel advisories.

 Restaurants & Bars

 - There is no longer a requirement to wear a mask or provide proof of vaccination.